 Prostate Cancer UK has also published its Best Practice Pathway for Prostate Cancer.
 This sets out how to achieve an early diagnosis in men at higher than average risk of the disease.
 It also supports use of the most up-to-date, cutting-edge research-led innovations - so that healthcare professionals are equipped and supported to provide the very latest evidence-based best practice to their patients.

-We are currently working with our trust partners on several projects to deliver Rapid Diagnostic Services.
+We are currently working with our trust partners on several projects to deliver Non-Specific Symptoms Pathways:

 - Ashford and St Peter’s Hospital (ASPH) has restarted its new clinical service for people with serious non-specific symptoms

-- Frimley Health NHS Foundation Trust has two non-site specific pathways - one at each of its Frimley Park and Wexham Park sites – which accept all suspected cancer referrals for patients with vague symptoms.
+- Frimley Health NHS Foundation Trust has two non-site specific pathways - one at each of its Frimley Park and Wexham Park sites.